Yoric/ronin-time-bureaucrats/here-there-and-right-behind-you-the-bureaucracy.md

 Someday, you may disappear, only to be replaced with an identical clone, who thinks and acts just like you, and might actually _be_ you, for all that anyone knows.
 The blood on your hand may be replaced with a synthetic imitation.
 The screams of your victims may be turned into recordings.
 Your victims themselves may turn out to be non-sentient imitations.
 Your crimes may turn out to be simulations.
 Files and histories may be turned into fakes _with the exact same content_.

 For all you know, you might already be innocent.
 You might even be the clone.
-And nobody will ever find out.
+And nobody will ever find out, specially you.

 ### The Private Sector